-3.1 Computation
+3.5 Computation

 As noted in the introduction, even a moderately sized contingency table will cause statistical problems in practice due to the curse of dimensionality.
-If we have p binary variables, then the contingency table will have $2^p$ cells.
-Even for p = 10 we will have over a thousand possibilities, and for p = 50 there are too many to cells to store in a computer.
+If we have k binary variables, then the contingency table will have $2^k$ cells.
+Even for k = 10 we will have over a thousand possibilities, and for k = 50 there are too many to cells to store in a computer's memory.